superzrb126/learning/Docker-0.3.0-release-note,-May-6-2013.md

 Hi everyone,

-We're excited to announce the new version of Docker today.
-This version brings 3 highly demanded features: data volumes, a searchable index and the first open-source release of the docker registry!
+Today we're excited to announce a new version of Docker.
+This version brings three highly demanded features: data volumes, a searchable index and the first open-source release of the docker registry!

 Let us know what you think!
 We're always available on irc.freenode.net #docker.
 Feel free to open an issue on Docker's main repository: https://github.com/dotcloud/docker.